DmxLarchey/Kruskal-Veldman/README.md

 ```
 using a well chosen _quasi morphism_ based on an _analysis/evaluation relation_
 between trees in `wft X'` and trees in `wft X`.
 Which concludes the proof sketch.

+## Some key issues that must be refined

 Some _key properties_ are not discussed in the above sketch:
 1. to be able to build the new sequence `R'₀/X'₀,...,R'ₚ/X'ₚ`, the type `A` needs